 Prior to solicitation, all proposed naming opportunities and all proposed names must be approved by the Naming Committee.

-Upon review and approval by the Naming Committee, a recommendation is sent to the University President for consideration.
+Upon review and approval by the Naming Committee, a recommendation will be sent to the University President for consideration.

-The University President shall review the recommendation of the Naming Committee and holds final approval for projects costing less than $250,000 and for the naming of wings, halls, rooms, or other areas within buildings, and chairs, lecture series, or other funded academic honors.
+The University President will review the recommendation of the Naming Committee and, in accordance with this policy, will either make a final decision regarding approval or forward a recommendation to the SDBOR for official naming approval.

-For projects costing more than $250,000 and for the naming of programmatic units such as schools, colleges, divisions, institutes, centers, or departments, the University President shall forward their recommendation to the SDBOR for official naming approval.

-Upon approval by all parties, the SDSU Foundation shall complete donor communication and documentation.
+Upon approval by all required parties, the SDSU Foundation will complete donor communication and documentation.
 Appendix A shall be completed, with copies filed at the SDSU Foundation, in the Office of the Provost, the Office of Finance and Business, and with Facilities and Services, or their successor units.

 Appendix B shall be completed for all donor-funded naming opportunities for new construction or renovated spaces.